 - Sleeping From Day 14 onwards: you can sleep in any position

 Please note, that applying too much pressure on your hair grafts still has the potential to damage them.
-Our advice is not to sleep face down until 14 days have passed.
+Our advice is not to sleep face down for 14 days.

 Sleeping after a hair transplant: the dos & don’ts